Imagine The Lives You’ll Impact …

 Leading Worship (or parts of it)

-Alpha (our morning worship) and various evening worships and campfires might use a pastor’s touch
+Alpha (our morning worship) and various evening worships and campfires can often use a pastor’s touch

 Hang out with a cabin group during the week for Bible Encounter and together explore the Bible’s take on our summer theme.